ndogota/distrib_builder/README.md

-# BuildYourOwnDistrib
+# Distrib Builder

-BuildYourOwnDistrib is a project of ETNA, where we have to make ManHelper and Install script in BASH.
+Dristrib Builder is a project where we have to make ManHelper and Install script in BASH.

 ## ManHelper